orientechnologies/orientdb-docs/Network-Binary-Protocol.md

  - 'n', means null result
  - 'r', means single record returned
  - 'l', list of records.
 The format is:
-    - an integer to indicate the collection size
-    - an integer to indicate the collection size
+    - an integer to indicate the collection size.
+Starting form v32, size can be -1 to stream a resultset.
+Last item will be null
     - all the records and each entry is typed with a short that can be:
        - '0' a record in the next bytes
        - '-2' no record and is considered as a null record
        - '-3' only a recordId in the next bytes
  - 's', set of records.
 The format is:
-    - an integer to indicate the collection size
+    - an integer to indicate the collection size.
+Starting form v32, size can be -1 to stream a resultset.
+Last item will be null
     - all the records and each entry is typed with a short that can be:
        - '0' a record in the next bytes
        - '-2' no record and is considered as a null record